seed-labs/seed-emulator/labs/README.md

 We will place the initial thoughts/draft of the labs here.
-Once the lab ideas become solid, we will move the lab development the SEED labs project.
+Once the lab ideas become solid, we will move the formal lab development to the SEED labs project, which is an open-source project devoted to Cybersecurity education.